What to eat in Alentejo? 18 typical dishes in Alentejo

 Migas is the most common dish in Alentejo.
 It is a versatile dish that can be made in different ways and with various ingredients.
 It can be accompanied by a protein, such as migas with meat, or it can be the main dish on its own, as in the case of asparagus migas.

 Migas are made with aged Alentejo bread softened in hot water and cooked in fat.
-For example, when accompanied with pork, spare ribs, or rojões – the fat from the meat is used to make Migas.
-They are fried until dry and with a golden crust.
+When accompanied by pork, spare ribs, or rojões, the fat from the meat is used to make Migas.
+They are fried until dry and have a golden crust.
 The most frequent migas are migas with pork ribs, migas with pork (rojões), migas with asparagus.
 There are also Migas made with potatoes instead of bread.

 Migas are thought to have an Arab gastronomic origin, like so many southern Portugal dishes.